polvalente/handoff/livebooks/README.md

-# Handout Livebook Examples
+# Handoff Livebook Examples

-This directory contains interactive Livebook examples for the Handout library.
+This directory contains interactive Livebook examples for the Handoff library.
 These examples demonstrate how to build and execute directed acyclic graphs (DAGs) of operations in various scenarios.

 ## Available Examples

-1. **Simple Pipeline** (`simple_pipeline.livemd`) - A basic example showing how to create a data processing pipeline with Handout.
+1. **Simple Pipeline** (`simple_pipeline.livemd`) - A basic example showing how to create a data processing pipeline with Handoff.
 2. **Distributed Image Processing** (`distributed_image_processing.livemd`) - A more complex example demonstrating distributed processing across multiple nodes with resource requirements.

 ## Running the Examples